omsi-exhibits/Nakaya_Electronics/README.md

 - - Fadeout leaves some leds on...bug
 - [x] Debounce inputs

-The MVP process run.
+### The Minimal Viable Product Specs:
 - Scan the sensors every timeStep interval & insert results into DataObject
 - Update Data that holds sensor results
 - Run logic on Data
-- - If a corresponding puck is detected, Trigger LedModule FadeIn
+- - If a corresponding puck is detected, Trigger LedModule leds to FadeIn
-- - If puck is removed since lastStep Trigger LedModule FadeOut
+- - If puck is removed since lastStep Trigger LedModule leds to FadeOut

 ## LED Animations
 Search for NeoPixel Examples?